rbuck/dash-next-gen/README.md

 First off, verify your configuration in conf.yml, and noting the test names.

 The preferred way to run the application is to run it using the run.sh script.
-Here is an example of running a 50/50 test mix for this/that operations:
+Here is an example of running the cloud demo:

     $ ./run.sh -t NUODB_MIX